sneakyx/rosine/README.md

 # rosine
 A. Introduction

-This is a fork of php Rechnung also known as PHP Invoice by (Edy Corak).
+This program is for writing and managing offers, orders, delivery notes, invoices and payments.
 It fits neatly in Egroupware and uses the Egroupware address book (no secondary addressbook nessesary).
-You can write invoices and offers and can also manage articles.
+The goal was to make it accesable by touch screen - this is why the layout is bigger than in egroupware.
+In the beginning, it was a fork of php Rechnung also known as PHP Invoice by (Edy Corak)- but it is now completly rewritten, but you can import the phpinvoice data.

 See pictures: https://sourceforge.net/projects/rosin/

 B. Installation